thomas-k-cameron/my-mbo-analysis-book/src/question1/result.md

   Orange is based on the longest time between each events.

-  For example, if the order was inserted on 10:00, modified on 10:01, 10:05, then deleted on 10:07, then this value would be 4 minutes (or 2.4e+11 nano seconds).
+  For example, if the order was inserted on 10:00, modified on 10:01, 10:05, then deleted on 10:07, then this value would be 4 minutes (or 2.4e+11 nano seconds), because between 10:01 and 10:05 is longest wait time.

 - Red

-  Red is baed on the variable `time_passed_since_last_event_min`.
+  Red is based on the shortest time between each events.

+  For example, if the order was inserted on 10:00, modified on 10:01, 10:05, then deleted on 10:07, then this value would be 1 minutes (or 6e+10 nano seconds), because between 10:00 and 10:01 is the shortest.

-  `Orange` and `Red` can be observed only when the order is modified;
+Orange and Red can only be observed when the order is modified.
-  Thus,

-So, why should we look at these variables?
-Here is my reason for picking these variables:

-- Red: `min_reaction_time`
-  This should help us difference between high speed orders and the rest.

-- Orange: `time_passed_since_last_event_max`
-  HFT won't always traded at the fastest possible speed.
-  If an order that exhibits slower trading speed makes some difference, then that should be interesting.

-- Blue: `existed_for`
-  This should help us how the length of stay affect the execution rate.
-  This variable is the easiest to measure; If this varialbe happens to be useful at predicting the execution rate, I believe that it would be a nice variable that would help building a prediction machine.

-- Green: `existed_for` but for orders modified at least once.
+I added Green to see if it is the modification that is making the difference or not.

 ## Result1: Nikkei 225 and Nikkei 225 Mini Futures
 Let's take a look at orders from NK225/NK225M.